Trace (manhwa): Arcs

-This arc tells the story of Morrienoah Jin, a child with the ability to shoot objects from his fingers.
-He works as an assassin until a girl named Jang Mi visits him and asks for his protection.
-Jin initially drives her away, afraid of falling in love.
-Eventually, he admits his feelings and allows himself to love her.
+This arc revolves around the story of Morrienoah Jin, a child who has the ability to shoot things with his fingers.
+He works as an assassin until a girl named Jang Mi comes to his house and makes a deal with Jin, asking him to protect her.
+Jin ends up frightening her away because he is scared of being in love with her.
+However, after realizing he cannot control his love for Jang Mi, Jin allows himself to love her.